50 big and small things worth getting rid of this spring

 Old pens and felt-tip pens

-Collect all the pens and felt-tip pens, and while watching your favorite series, check all of them for suitability.
-All that does not write - feel free to throw it away.
+Collect all the pens and felt-tip pens and, while watching your favorite TV series, check them all for suitability.
+Those that do not write, feel free to throw it away.

 Empty diaries